cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 | range   | A two-element array,<br>specifying minimum and maximum value, both inclusive | [0, 3] | For macros with bounded range<br>The bound should be as tight as possible |
 | options | An arbitrary-length array,<br>specifying every possible options | nothing | For macros with discrete, explicit choices |

-Declarations for the above case are：
+Declarations for the above case are:

 ```glsl
 #pragma define LAYERS range([4, 5])